 Shorter heat retention

-For those looking to reduce their carbon footprint, cutting back on plastic straws is a great place to start, and Klean Kanteen makes it easy thanks to this reusable mug from Klean Kanteen.
+For those looking to reduce their carbon footprint, cutting back on plastic straws is a great place to start, and Klean Kanteen makes it easy thanks to this reusable mug with a steel straw.
 The California-born company is known for its eco-friendly products, having manufactured the first stainless steel personal water bottle back in 2004.
 The straw they use here is capped with silicone to make drinking more comfortable.
 A small downside, however, is that our testers say dust and lint often stick to the straw.

 Easy to drink on the go